Wondering what is next in life might lead you to decide that you need a five-year plan.

 State your yearly goals

 - Y1: serve 5 clients (What???
-That sounds like totally scary few…or totally doable!)
+That sounds like a totally scary few… or totally doable!)

 - Y2: serve 10 clients